rknightuk/rknight.me/src/posts/blog/2024/2024-03-10-things-i-like-the-incomparable-back-to-the-future.md

     - ThingsILike
 ---

-It’s well know how much I love Back to the Future so I was excited to see The Incomparable cover Back to the Future the past three episodes.
+It’s well known how much I love Back to the Future so I was excited to see The Incomparable cover Back to the Future the past three episodes.
 Back in 2011 they did [a single episode for all three movies](https://www.theincomparable.com/theincomparable/41/) which, as Jason noted, is not nearly enough time to _really_ discuss these movies.

 - [Part I - Kramer Before Kramer](https://www.theincomparable.com/theincomparable/704/)
 - [Part II - A Legacy of Biffs](https://www.theincomparable.com/theincomparable/705/)